Manu’s Menu

 Add Vanilla for Depth – Stir in a small splash of vanilla extract towards the end of cooking.
 It rounds out the mulberry flavour and gives a slightly dessert-like note.

-Make a Mixed Berry Jam – Combine mulberries with blueberries or raspberries.
-This variation adds colour and a more complex flavour.
+Make a Mixed Berry Jam – Combine mulberries with blueberries, raspberries, or blackberries for a richer colour and a fuller, more rounded berry flavour.

 Add a Cinnamon Stick – Simmer the jam with a cinnamon stick, then remove it before bottling.
 This adds a gentle spiced warmth that pairs well with the flavour of mulberries.

-Mulberry jam in a glass bowl with spoon and yellow flower in background.
+Mulberry jam in a glass jar with whole berries and a spoon on a plate.

 Storage and Shelf Life

-Once cooked, pour the hot jam into sterilised jars, seal them tightly, and allow them to cool at room temperature.
+Once cooked, pour the hot jam into sterilised jars, secure with sterilised lids, and allow them to cool at room temperature.
 Sealed jars can be stored in a cool, dark place such as a pantry for up to 1 year.

 After opening, keep the jar in the fridge and use it within 7-10 days.
 The jam also freezes well.
 Spoon it into freezer-safe containers, leaving a little space at the top, and it will keep for up to 3 months.
 When ready to use, thaw it overnight in the fridge.